andgate/Ikou/README.md

   - Prevent unsolvable closed mazes
   - Open maze generation

-### Font rendering improvements
-  - Font rendering is slow, needs to be

 ### Settings
   - Window resolutions (desktop only)
   - Fullscreen (desktop only)